Are you sure you want to log out?

 It can take years for cancer to develop in the body.
 It is even possible for cancer to be at an advanced stage before it can even be discovered and by that time, cancer treatment might not be as effective.

-This is why knowing the risk factors and avoiding those risks can greatly help when it comes to cancer prevention.
+This is why knowing the risk factors and avoiding those risks can greatly help when it comes to cancer treatment and prevention.

 There are many possible risk factors for cancer.
 These include the following: